deperr/ansible-eda-demos/README.md

 This repository is meant to show the functionality of Event Driven Ansible (EDA).

-These rulebooks leverage Job Templates
+These rulebooks leverage Job Templates on my [Ansible Demo](https://github.com/deperr/ansible-demos) repository.